evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 257 mm, and the maximum is 406 mm.
 In addition,  rear-wheel steering is available as a standard feature.
 Rear wheel steering reduces the turning circle when going slow.

+### Drive Modes

+The GMC Hummer EV Edition 1 Pickup lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
+The driver can choose between 7 modes:

+- Watts to Freedom: Dynamic steering, low suspension with dynamic throttle and suspension.
+- Normal: Balanced steering, low suspension with efficient throttle, and balanced suspension.
+- Comfort: Balanced steering, normal suspension height with efficient throttle, and comfort suspension damping.
+- Terrain: Balanced steering, high suspension height with balanced throttle and damping.
+- Off-Road: Balanced steering, max suspension height with balanced throttle and damping.
+- Tow/Haul: Balanced steering, adaptive suspension height with balanced throttle, and adaptive suspension damping.
+- My Mode: User-defined settings for steering, suspension, and throttle response.

 ### Brakes

+The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The front discs measure 343 mm, while the rear discs are 343 mm.

 ### Regenerative Braking